 Brain Mapping: A Primer

 We use a method of qEEG analysis called Neurometrics, developed at the Brain Research Laboratory of New York University’s Medical Center with funding from the National Institutes of Health.
-Neurometric analysis is a diagnostic tool – one of just a few approved objective measures for neurological disorders.
-Neurometric analysis provides information about the functional organization of the brain and allows us to formulate a precise diagnosis of subtle brain dysfunction.
+Neurometric analysis is a assessment tool – one of just a few approved objective measures for neurological disorders.
+Neurometric analysis provides information about the functional organization of the brain and allows us to formulate a precise assessment of subtle brain dysfunction.
 With Neurometrics, we identify common variations in brain function associated with neurological disorders including, but not limited to:

 - Traumatic Brain Injury (TBI)/Concussions